Kohn-Sham inversion with mathematical guarantees: Mathematical Results

-In the interest of an inversion algorithm, suppose we are given some accurate (and fixed) ground state density $\rho_\mathrm{gs}$ for some periodic system of interacting particles.
+In the interest of an inversion algorithm, suppose we are given some accurate (and fixed) ground-state density $\rho_\mathrm{gs}$ for some periodic system of interacting particles.
 Moreover, assume that this density is non-interacting $v$-representable, i.e., there exist a potential for which $\rho_\mathrm{gs}$ is also a non-interacting ground-state density.
 In practice, $\rho_\mathrm{gs}$ could be obtained from various sources, e.g., experimental data, full configuration interaction~\cite{Tribedi_2023}, coupled-cluster~\cite{Wu-Yang-2003}, or quantum Monte-Carlo~\cite{Knorr-Godby-1992,Knorr_1994,Aouina_2023} calculations.
 The goal is then to obtain the one-body potential of the associated KS system, in which the aforementioned xc potential $v_\mathrm{xc}$ is the critical unknown.
-Let $\mathcal{F}(\rho) = T(\rho) + E_\mathrm{H}(\rho) + \int_\Omega v_\mathrm{ext}\rho$ be our guiding density functional built up from the \emph{kinetic-only} constrained-search functional $T(\rho)$~\cite[Eq.~3.17]{Lieb1983}, Hartree contribution $ E_\mathrm{H}$, and the fixed external potential $v_\mathrm{ext}$.
-The key optimization problem of our inversion scheme is the minimization over $\rho\in \DS$ of